 Volunteer Overseas In Africa – TMS1

 The children attend school off site and will hopefully be able to return to their homes eventually.
-The vision is to help the marginalized urban poor children in all abilities and efforts until they realize their full potential, and are valued and respected in the community.
+Their vision is to help the marginalized urban poor children in all abilities and efforts until they realize their full potential.
+Consequently, the children are then valued and respected in the community.

 Tanzania School Term (approximate):